cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

    RISC-V instruction opcodes

-.. note:: Cells marked as noimp are for opcodes that are not implemented in version 1.0.0.
+.. note:: Cells marked as *noimp* are for opcodes that are not implemented in version 1.0.0.

 .. requirement:: F_OPCODE_ENCODING_01
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the LUI opcode shall be decoded as an U-type in- struction.
+   Instructions with the following opcodes shall be decoded as an R-type instruction : OP.

 .. requirement:: F_OPCODE_ENCODING_02
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the AUIPC opcode shall be decoded as an U-type instruction.
+   Instructions with the following opcodes shall be decoded as an I-type instruction : JALR, LOAD, OP-IMM, MISC-MEM and SYSTEM.

 .. requirement:: F_OPCODE_ENCODING_03
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the JAL opcode shall be decoded as a J-type instruc- tion.
+   Instructions with the following opcodes shall be decoded as an S-type instruction : STORE.

 .. requirement:: F_OPCODE_ENCODING_04
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the JALR opcode shall be decoded as an I-type in- struction.
+   Instructions with the following opcodes shall be decoded as an B-type instruction : BRANCH.

 .. requirement:: F_OPCODE_ENCODING_05
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the BRANCH opcode shall be decoded as a B-type instruction.
+   Instructions with the following opcodes shall be decoded as an U-type instruction : LUI and AUIPC.

 .. requirement:: F_OPCODE_ENCODING_06
    :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the LOAD opcode shall be decoded as an I-type in- struction.

-.. requirement:: F_OPCODE_ENCODING_07
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the STORE opcode shall be decoded as a S-type instruction.

-.. requirement:: F_OPCODE_ENCODING_08
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the OP-IMM opcode shall be decoded as an I-type instruction.

-.. requirement:: F_OPCODE_ENCODING_09
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the OP opcode shall be decoded as a R-type instruction.

-.. requirement:: F_OPCODE_ENCODING_10
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the MISC-MEM opcode shall be decoded as an I-type instruction.

-.. requirement:: F_OPCODE_ENCODING_11
-  :derivedfrom: U_INSTRUCTION_SET_01

-  Instructions which use the SYSTEM opcode shall be decoded as an I-type instruction.
+   Instructions with the following opcodes shall be decoded as an J-type instruction : JAL.

 Instruction behaviors
 ^^^^^^^^^^^^^^^^^^^^^